-In the Winter term, Shwaan Hutton, Jack Huffman, and Jeremy Johnston traveled to Perth, Australia.
+In the Winter 2013, Shwaan Hutton, Jack Huffman, and Jeremy Johnston traveled to Perth, Australia.
 They were studying at the University of Western Australia’s Urban Design Research Centre.
 SURP students may also exchange to UWA in their final term: following the experiences of Kevin House and Sarah Bingham.

 International Project Course